-Dressing up – and decoration of various kinds – is a universal human practice.
-Clothing isn’t just functional — it serves complex social functions – used to communicate mood, occasion, status, function and gender.
-It is sometimes religiously mandated – marking the boundaries of “appropriate” or “modest” clothing.
-Sometimes such constraints have been the vehicle of oppression – particularly when imposed on women.
+Dressing up – and decorating in various ways – is a universal human practice.
+Clothing isn’t just functional.
+It serves complex social functions; it is used to communicate mood, occasion, status, function and gender.
+It is sometimes religiously mandated, marking the boundaries of “appropriate” or “modest” clothing.
+Sometimes such constraints have been the vehicle of oppression, particularly when imposed on women.

 Bahá’u’lláh abolishes religious constraints on clothing.